Doctor Who: The Monthly Adventures

 Four actors played the Doctor, from the fifth to the eighth, multiple times, in The Monthly Adventures.
 Top: Peter Davison, Colin Baker.
 Bottom: Sylvester McCoy, Paul McGann.

-Doctor Who: The Monthly Adventures, formerly subtitled as the Main Range, is a series that consists of full-cast audio dramas based on the British science fiction television programme Doctor Who.
-They were produced by Big Finish Productions between 1999 and 2021, and star one or more of the original actors who played the Doctor on television in the classic era of the programme.
+Doctor Who: The Monthly Adventures, formerly subtitled as the Main Range, is a full-cast audio drama series based on the British science fiction television programme Doctor Who.
+Produced by Big Finish Productions between 1999 and 2021, each audio drama stars one or more of the original actors who played the Doctor in the programme's classic series.

 Doctor Who revolves around the adventures of an alien called the Doctor, whose people are called the Time Lords.
-He travels in space and time using a spaceship called the TARDIS, which can travel in time as well as space.
+He uses a spaceship called the TARDIS, which can travel in time as well as space.
 While travelling, the Doctor works to save lives and liberate oppressed peoples by combating foes.
 The Doctor often travels with companions.
 The programme has a concept of regeneration, in which, when a Time Lord is fatally injured, their cells regenerate and they are reincarnated into a different body with a different personality, but the same memories.

-The Classic Series of Doctor Who which these stories are based on originally ran from 1963 to 1989 with a TV movie in 1996.
+The Classic Series of Doctor Who, which these stories are based on, originally ran from 1963 to 1989 with a TV movie in 1996.
 In 1999, Big Finish obtained a non-exclusive licence to produce official Doctor Who audio plays.

 Big Finish Productions began producing audio dramas featuring the Fifth Doctor, Sixth Doctor, and Seventh Doctors, under the "Main Range" banner, starting with the multi-Doctor story The Sirens of Time in July 1999.
 They gradually developed a pattern of thirteen releases per year, one every month with two in September or December.
 From 2001 to 2007, the main range also included releases featuring the Eighth Doctor; future releases with the Eighth Doctor were more sporadic, coincident with the beginning of the Eighth Doctor Adventures.
 Various companions appeared throughout the adventures in main and guest roles, mostly originating from television, though some originated from various spin-offs such as novels and comics, and some debuted in the Big Finish audios themselves.

 In May 2020, Big Finish announced that The Monthly Adventures (which had recently changed its subtitle) would conclude with its 275th release, to be replaced with regular releases of each Doctor in their own boxsets throughout the year from January 2022, as part of a revamp.
 The number of these boxsets for each Doctor was announced in May 2022, with the first, second and fifth getting one boxset, and the other five, including the third and fourth, receiving two.
 With 275 releases over 22 years, the series holds the Guinness World Record for longest running science fiction audio play series.